Trainings

 Confiscated pirate whaler.
 An original pirate whaler coming from the Horn of Africa is used during counter piracy training for an increased level of realism.
 Hellenic Navy seals act as pirates.

-The training ship is equipped with the Enhanced Training System (ETS) to monitor and record training and also to create a more challenging and realistic environment.
+TP ARIS is equipped with the Enhanced Training System (ETS) to monitor and record training and also to create a more challenging and realistic environment.
 ETS comprises 35 cameras and visual, audio effects, like environmental noise from the ship engines, collective announcements in foreign languages, sound blasts, light flashes, smoke and booby traps.

 All the effects are controlled from a control room where the instructors can supervise training and synchronize the effects with the trainee’s actions.
 The recorded video is available to trainees and used for debriefing.
+ETS increases trainee’s sense of immersion in the training environment and helps to reproduce conditions close to reality in order to provide high quality of training.

 Helo.
 Hellenic Navy’s SH70 helicopters are used for the Heliborne insertion / extraction module (3070).
 The Fast Rope training is being conducted at the airfield of the 115 CW which is located within 15 minutes drive from NMIOTC.
 The trainees, during the practical training, can perform on request day and night fast rope descents from the helicopter.